“The Yoga C940 15 is fast and well-built, but battery life and display quality hold it back.”

 Are there any alternatives?

-Theis another other powerful 2-in-1 alternative, although it doesn’t have a Core i9 option.
+The HP Spectre x360 15 is another other powerful 2-in-1 alternative, although it doesn’t have a Core i9 option.
 It’s quite a bit less expensive, though, at $1380 on sale, and it has an OLED option if you want vibrant and accurate colors and inky blacks.

 The best clamshell alternative is the Dell XPS 15, which can also be configured with a Core i9.
 The 4K IPS panel that Dell selected for the XPS 15 is excellent, and the 4K OLED panel is even better.
 You’ll pay $1,500 on sale right now for an equivalent configuration to our review Yoga C940, making the Lenovo $155 more expensive.